Candy Cap Roasted Butternut Mash

 The haunting maple flavor of Candy Cap Mushrooms makes this so much more than a great side dish.
-This wintery squash can also become the base of a magnificent butternut squash soup if you have leftovers.
+This wintry squash can also become the base of a magnificent butternut squash soup if you have leftovers.

 You’ll Need: